Skip to Main Content Site Map

 Download 2020 Counterfactual Prisoner Adjusted Redistricting Data in 32 States produced by Dr. Rory Kramer and Dr. Brianna Remster of Villanova University.
 Use these files to understand how prison gerrymandering affects the population in states that do not adjust their census data for redistricting.

-Are you an expert witness, special master, or using our data in litigation?
+Are you an expert witness or special master using our data in litigation?

 Make sure you know these key points about our data